SaiAmrutha/netflix-gpt/README.md

 - Added .env and added it to gitignore
 - Made the website responsive

+Extra features I added

+- Made the movie cards hoverable with descripion
+- Movie card is clickable with movie trailer playing in the background along with close button
+- Making play button work
+- Toggling play/pause button to play/stop the video if required

 # BUG FIXES

 - Sign up user displayName and profile picture update